Soulmatters/soulmatters-Design/content/pages/_terms.md

 PAYMENT METHODS

 The Client has the posibility to pay our services by using MOBILEPAY.
-By using MOBILEPAY as method of payment, our client understands the extra taxes which must be paid for this services
+By using MOBILEPAY as method of payment, our client understands the extra fees which must be paid for this services.
+Transactions are available for the folowing cards: Visa, MasterCard.
+The transactions platform which: 3D Secure.

+PRICES
+Our prices are in national currency - RON.
+SOULMATTERS DESIGN is not registered as VAT payer.
+All prices communicated to client are the FINAL prices.

+REFUND POLICY
+Within 30 calendar days from date of order.
+If the Client is not satisfied with our services, he can send a request at our Contact page and ask his money back.
+We check if the Client accomplish the conditions for refund

+The Client can't receive his money back for: fees of the domain registration, hosting services.
+We do not refund if have been delays from Client in putting all the neccessary data/materials for website construction or from other causes which is out of our control.
+Refund is not possible if our client requests a service which doesn't exist in our agreement.
+Also, once the website is ready, the Client can't request money back!

 CLOSING AGREEMENT